 In 2015 the European Food Safety Authority (EFSA) conducted an investigation of BPA, and BPAs were declared safe.
 But the EFSA is taking a second look since new research out of Holland shows that BPA can damage the immune system of young children and children in-utero.

 This past February (2016) the European Union (EU) has proposed BPA classification be changed to Category 1B – Reprotoxin.
-A Reprotoxin is a chemical believed to have detrimental effects on the human reproductive system.
-The EU is expected to approval the reclassification late this year-early next, and that combined with the rise of Anti-BPA sentiment an across the board ban on BPAs could be coming to the EU and UK.
+Reprotoxin is a chemical believed to have detrimental effects on the human reproductive system.
+The EU is expected to approve the reclassification late this year-early next, and that combined with the rise of Anti-BPA sentiment across the board ban on BPAs could be coming to the EU and UK.

-Breast Cancer UK is stating that there is a “significant amount of evidence” linking low level exposure to BPA and the development of cancer in breast tissue.
+Breast Cancer UK is stating that there is a “significant amount of evidence” linking low-level exposure to BPA and the development of cancer in breast tissue.
 Past studies have linked BPAs to breast cancer as well as prostate cancer and a variety of other diseases.

 Breast Cancer UK recommends that you chose foods and beverages that are packaged in glass or other materials other than cans whenever possible to stop your body from being exposed to BPAs

 Campbell’s has come forward and stated it will stop using BPAs in its packaging in the EU-UK by 2017.
 Nestle has already stopped using any BPAs in infant food packages and is moving towards eliminating BPAs from all EU-UK packaging.

 But the Metal Packaging Manufacturers Association (MPMA) is digging in its heels stating, “BPA is possibly the most researched chemical compound ever and the overwhelming weight of scientific evidence, as repeatedly verified by regulatory authorities across the world, shows that the use of BPA in can lining poses no threat to human health.”